 Supplies for the Easy Buttercream Christmas Cake:

 - Vanilla, Chocolate, Red, Dark Brown and small amounts of light brown, light pink and black buttercream.
-(See below)
+For the red, I like Americolor Super Red or Wilton No Taste Red

 - Two baked 13 x 9 inch cake layers